ChromeDevTools/devtools-frontend/scripts/eslint_rules/README.md

 ```
 command and implicitly via the [Presubmit checks](../../test/README.md#Presubmit-checks).

+We follow the ESLint [Rule Naming Conventions](https://eslint.org/docs/latest/contribute/core-rules#rule-naming-conventions)
+and consistently use dashes to separate words (instead of underscores), and prefix
+all rules that disallow something with `no-`.

 ## Testing the rules

 When writing a custom ESLint rule, place the logic into a file `lib/foo.js` and
-add a corresponding test for the logic to `tests/foo_test.js`.
+add a corresponding test for the logic to `tests/foo.test.js`.

 You can use
 ```